raunak274/greyatom-python-for-data-science/README.md

 ### Data Science Project

 It covers basic and advanced features of Python and Data Science.
+Explained with the help of various projects step by step.

-for queries contact : raunakagarwal274@gmail.com
+For queries contact : raunakagarwal274@gmail.com